 For example, while the U.S. experienced a recession from December 2007 through June 2009, and the bear market lasted from October 2007 through March 2009, stocks then entered into a bull market.
 Stein Smith says that after the worst of economic situations, the market and the economy tend to come back: "Business rolls forward, people have ideas, products get built, services improve."

-If you had a strategy you were happy with back at the end of February, you don't need to feel insecure about it now, Stein Smith says: "That plan still works for you even though the market has increased its price volatility.
+If you had a strategy you were happy with before the recent market bumps, you don't need to feel insecure about it now, Stein Smith says: "That plan still works for you even though the market has increased its price volatility.
 That should not make you lose faith in your underlying plan."

 Educating yourself on the market is extra important during periods of uncertainty, Stein Smith says.
 For example, you can check out the investor education resources from the AICPA's 360 Degrees of Financial Literacy program, which includes articles, calculators, and the definitions of key investment terms.